 ICMPD has a large portfolio of programmes and projects in Africa, providing technical and operational expertise for dialogue facilitation, technical support, research, capacity building and institution building.
 Thematically, ICMPD’s work in Africa focuses – among others – on support to regional and continental freedom of movement, border management, return and reintegration, remittances, diaspora engagement, gender dimensions in migration governance, and the fight against trafficking and smuggling of migrants.
 ICMPD supports the AUC via the secondment of three migration experts deployed in Addis Ababa.

 The multi-faceted Support Programme to the Africa-EU Migration and Mobility Dialogue (MMD) supports the ICMPD-facilitated migration dialogues AU-EU Continent-to-Continent Migration and Mobility Dialogue, the Khartoum Process and the Rabat Process, and follows-up on the implementation of the Joint Valletta Action Plan (JVAP).
-The MMD also contributes to strengthening the role of the African diaspora via the Africa-Europe Diaspora Development Platform (ADEPT).
+Through a grants component, the MMD also seeks to support the implementation of projects and initiatives developed by local authorities and civil society organisations.

 The Programme focuses on maximising the potential for development from migration and mobility, and on increasing orderly, safe, regular, and responsible migration and mobility within Africa, and between Africa and the EU.
 It contributes to the development and operationalisation of cooperation frameworks, facilitates identification and exchange of approaches and good practices, and delivers tailored technical assistance to increase capacities of migration actors at national, regional, and continental levels.